 In the process, you will gain control of your eating habits.
 You will also learn how to navigate your feelings better.
 An expert will help you break free from emotional eating.

-3.7 Opt for Healthy Foods
+3.7.
+Opt for Healthy Foods

-Listening to your emotions completely while choosing which food to eat is not the best idea for your body.
+Listening to your emotions while choosing which food to eat is not the best idea for your body.
 But it is not easy to choose a salad over caramel popcorn.
 So, you should start making smaller changes.
 For example, opt for unbuttered popcorn over buttered ones.
 Doing so will decrease the calories and fats of the food by a lot.
 This is why it can even assist you in weight loss, assuming that is your goal.
 Such small changes can be incredibly beneficial for your body.

 Eating your emotions and feelings is fine sometimes, but it isn’t always the best path to take.
 If it is causing any kind of serious issues in your life, you should be aware of things you can do to help.
-And you should know that there is no shame in approaching an expert if that is what you need!
+And you should know there is no shame in approaching an expert if that is what you need!